sensu/sensu-docs/content/sensu-enterprise/3.2/guides/troubleshooting.md

 ### Resolving Private Key Errors

-Sensu Enterprise can use PEM-formatted TLS/SSL certificates and private keys to secure communication with Redis, RabbitMQ, and the Sensu Enterprise Dashboard.
+Sensu Enterprise can use PEM-formatted TLS/SSL certificates and private keys to secure communication with Redis and RabbitMQ.
 (See the [securing Sensu guide][3] for more information.)
-These keys must be in a plain, unencrypted format, otherwise you may see the following error:
+These keys must be in a plaintext, unencrypted format, otherwise you may see the following error:

 {{< highlight text >}}
 Unexpected exception: undefined method `get_private_key_info' for #